-The Chapter boasts a complement of three Aviation Technical Counselors, and three Aviation Flight Advisors, available to support the membership in their aviation needs.
+The Chapter boasts a complement of two Aviation Technical Counselors, and three Aviation Flight Advisors, available to support the membership in their aviation needs.

 The expertise, experience and support of the membership is on-tap to new members who are contemplating building, buying, or getting involved in any aspect of aviation.

 Aviation Spoken Here!

 Whether it is promoting aviation to youngsters through the EAA Young Eagles program, hosting visiting aviators and aviation groups at our Chapter Hangar and Club Room, joining our monthly ‘fly-outs’, or simply the gathering of members to do some serious ‘hangar-flying’ over coffee EAA Chapter 240 offers fellowship, camaraderie and all the support of an active and motivated membership.

 The chapter was chartered by EAA National on July 30,1965, as the “Wilmington Delaware Chapter 240” and incorporated in 1967 as “Chapter 240 Experimental Aircraft Association, Inc.” The operating name First State Flyers was used by the chapter when it operated in Delaware but rarely used now.